elena5875/project5_cherryleaves/README.md

 7. Open a new terminal and `pip3 install -r requirements.txt`

-8. Open the jupyter_notebooks directory with this code ' jupyter notebook --ip=0.0.0.0 --port=8888 --no-browser ' copy the token code and click the browser.
-Paste the token code and click openlogin
+8. Open the jupyter_notebooks directory with this code ' jupyter notebook --ip=0.0.0.0 --port=8888 --no-browser ' copy the token code and click the browser button.

+9. Paste the token code and click openlogin

-9. Choose the notebook you want to open
+10. Choose the notebook you want to open

-1. Click the kernel button and choose Python Environments.
+11. Click the kernel button and choose Python Environments.
 Also don't forget to click and choose trusted.

 ## Unfixed Bugs
        I tried to create another machine learning for the ML app wherein the ML app can also detect if the image is a leaf or not.
 But has been unsuccessful.
        Deploying the ML app to heroku.
 For days I have been trying to deploy my ML app in Heroku and it seems to sometimes work sometimes not.

 ## Deployment